DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

 I need provocation to change ‘bad content’
 So that I don’t just leave it how it is forever.

-> Analyse content and incentivise (e.g. nudges/banners based on what they have/haven’t completed).
+> Analyse content and incentivise (for example, nudges/banners based on what they have/haven’t completed).

 **As a content designer**
 I’d like to see what other organisations have done to improve the quality of user-generated content, including ones outside government eg what systems do Right Move, Airbnb, etc have in place, if any.